TUDelft-CITG/HOS-prob-design-25/_announcements/week-4b.md

 You can find th(e feedback on WS02 in a new file in your working repo with the name of your team.

-Also, a reference solution is not published in the [Workbook](https://tudelft-citg.github.io/HOS-workbook/2025/workshop_OLD/02/analysis.html).
+Also, a reference solution is now published in the [Workbook](https://tudelft-citg.github.io/HOS-workbook/2025/workshop_OLD/02/analysis.html).